dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ### UFW Configuration

-To configure a basic firewall, run:
+To configure a basic firewall:

 1. Install `ufw`.